kravchik/yads/README.md

 * no commas
 * not verbose like xml with the same capabilities
 * built-in serialization/deserialization
-* serialization to beutifuly formatted text
+* serialization to beautifuly formatted text
 * comments (both one-liners and multi-liners)

 #### no white-space indentation and mandatory new lines like in YAML